fivetran/functions/README.md

 ## Fivetran Cloud Function Connectors

-[Function connectors](https://fivetran.com/docs/functions) allows you to code a custom data connector as an extension of Fivetran.
+[Function connectors](https://fivetran.com/docs/functions) allow you to code a custom data connector as an extension of Fivetran.
 If you have a custom data source or a private API, use our Function connectors to build robust serverless ELT data pipelines.
-You only have to write the cloud function to extract the data from your source, Fivetran will load and transform the data in your destination.
+You only have to write the cloud function to extract the data from your source.
+Fivetran will load and transform the data in your destination.

 ## Get Started